Date of Award:

 Although results were not statistically significant, youth gained more assets and had a higher score on the posttest, with the exception of four items: avoidance of making decisions, hanging out with troubled friends, doing what friends want even if it will get them into trouble, and pushing back when they themselves are pushed.

-Heater, Deborah J., "Mentoring At-risk Youth: An Intervention for Skill Building in Problem Solving, Decision Making, and Conflict Resolution" (2000).
-All Graduate Theses and Dissertations.
+Heater, Deborah J., "Mentoring At-Risk Youth: An Intervention for Skill Building in Problem Solving, Decision Making, and Conflict Resolution" (2000).
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 2715.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .